-Benjamin Woolf is a partner in the Corporate department and leads the Structured Finance practice, acting for the Issuers in the CLO and structured finance space.
+Benjamin Woolf is a partner in the Corporate department and leads the Structured Finance practice.

 In 2019, IFLR1000 ranked Benjamin as a ´highly regarded´ lawyer.
 Chambers Global described him as “a smart lawyer who works tirelessly for his clients´ interests”.
 In 2018, he was identified among the world´s leading capital markets lawyers by Who´s Who Legal.
 Chambers Global described him as “the expert on structured finance and CLO matters” and “a really intelligent lawyer who truly understands the nuances in this area of law”.
-In 2017 and 2016 he was also named by Who´s Who Legal: Capital Markets directory for Structured Finance and was recommended by Chambers Global 2016, with recognition for being “very responsive and client-oriented”.
+He has been named by Who´s Who Legal: Capital Markets directory for Structured Finance since 2016 and was recommended by Chambers Global, with recognition for being “very responsive and client-oriented”.
 Ben has also been a ´recommended´ lawyer since 2010 by Legal 500, which described him as having a “strong legal mind with commercial awareness.”

 Before joining Appleby in 2011, Benjamin practised in London with Clifford Chance LLP and, subsequently, as a senior associate at Mayer Brown International LLP where he worked primarily on securitisation, representing issuers and underwriters in both public and private offerings of securities backed by a variety of asset classes, including commercial and residential mortgages, auto loans, auto leases and trade receivables.
 Since joining Appleby, Benjamin has been heavily involved in CLOs and M&A. Benjamin is also highly regarded in the asset backed finance, secured lending and subscription finance space.